 Disability Rates Age based probability tables based on assumption that 75% of disablements year period.
 In the first year 25% of the gain or loss is recognized and 25% in each of the successive remaining three years.
-Investment gain or loss return is the difference between the actual rate of return on the Plan's assets and the accuracy for the plants of return based on the actuarial accuration for and the assumed rate of return based on the actuarial assumption for investment return.
+Investment gain or loss return is the difference between the actual rate of return on the Plan's assets and the assumed rate of return based on the actuarial assumption for investment return.